gajis/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5 Script display the first 10 lines of /etc/psswd
 6 Script that displays thethird line of the file iacta 7 Script that creates a file
+8 Script that writes into file ls_cwd_content the result of ls -la